infews/infews.github.io/source/resume/dwfrank.html.md

 Handspring was acquired by PalmSource and renamed to palmOne in 2003.
 They renamed again to Palm in 2004.

-- Managed staff of 8 across Device Customization and In-box CD-ROM teams.
+- Engineering Manager, Device Customization and In-box CD-ROM teams
   - Reduced end-of-line smartphone final programming from hours to 3 minutes.
+  - Designed & managed implementation of new XML-based carrier customization system.
   - Moved In-box shared MacOS/Windows CD installer to daily builds.
+  - Managed staff of 8 engineers.
+- Engineering Program Messaging & Photos
-- Led prioritization and implementation for Messaging and Photos apps for Treo 600 and Treo 650 smartphones
+  - Led prioritization and implementation for Treo 600 and Treo 650 smartphones
+  - Reduced "click-to-1st-photo" time from 3.5 seconds to under 1 second
+- Engineering Manager, Tools
   - Managed team of 5 developers who developed internal SDK for all of Handspring software devices.
   - Managed migration from custom bug database to Mozilla/Bugzilla-based web app.

 ## Prior Experience

-My history of roles and accomplishments at Netstudio, [Brøderbund][bb], and Intel are available in [my full resume](/daviswfrank_resume/).
+My history of roles and accomplishments at Netstudio, [Brøderbund][bb], and Intel are available in [my full resume](/resume/dwfrank_full/).

 ## Education